 • In young adulthood, drug and alcohol use problems are less of a problem than for males.
 However, the problem of eating disorders is substantial in this age group.

-Figure 18 North East Lincolnshire: Mental health and drug disorder (YLD)
+Figure 17 North East Lincolnshire burden of disease (YLD); Mental health and drug disorder